 You can also put lights (or heating lamps) directly overhead.
 This is a good option, since tomato seedlings will need light to continue their growth after germination.

-For more information, check out the table below, and check out this article from the University of California on ideal seed germination temperatures.
+For more information on soil temperatures for tomato seed germination, check out the table below, and check out this article from the University of California on ideal seed germination temperatures.

 maximum temperatures for